eantcal/nunn/README.md

 # nunn
-This is an implementation of an Artificial Neural Network Library in C++11
+Nunn Library is a Free Open Source Machine Learning Library distributed under GPLv2 License and written in C++11/C++14